-To understand the forces of a capsizing, and how those forces changes when you load the boat (see The Independent, "We All Get Heavier With Age - Including Our Boats", 3/02/11), let's get some terms under our belt.
-Most of us understand "center of gravity" (G) instinctually.
+To understand the forces of a capsizing and how those forces change when you load the boat, let's get some terms under our belt.
+Most of us understand "center of gravity" (G) instinctively.
 But what is the center of buoyancy?
 The center of buoyancy (B) is the center of the volume of water which the hull displaces.
-When a ship is stable, the center of buoyancy is vertically in-line with the center of gravity of the ship.
-So, as long as the center of gravity (G), pushing the boat down, is above the center of buoyancy (B), pushing the boat up, we're good.
+When a ship is stable, the center of buoyancy is vertically inline with the center of gravity of the ship.
+So, as long as the center of gravity (G) pushing the boat down, is above the center of buoyancy (B) pushing the boat up, we're good.
 How good?
 That is a very good question and as with many good questions, it requires more information to answer properly.
 Take a look at diagram A.

 What is that "M" sitting up there above our trusty center of "G"ravity and the center of "B"uoyancy?
 That is something very important called the "M"etacenter.
 The metacenter remains directly above the center of buoyancy regardless of the heeling (tilting caused by external factors like wind or waves) or listing (tilting caused by internal factors such as poorly stowed cargo or on-boarding of water by wind or waves) of a boat.
-Take a look at Diagram B. If you are starting to worry about the distance between "G" and "M", called the "Metacentric height" (or "GM" in naval architecture parlance), you've catching on quickly.
-The math gets pretty complicated from here but suffice it to say that the ability of the boat to right herself, i.e., her "righting arm" or "righting moment", has a lot to do with GM.
+Take a look at Diagram B. If you are starting to worry about the distance between "G" and "M", called the "Metacentric height" (or "GM" in naval architecture parlance), you're catching on quickly.
+The math gets pretty complicated from here, but suffice it to say that the ability of the boat to right herself, i.e., her "righting arm" or "righting moment", has a lot to do with GM.
 The larger the GM acting as a lever, the better.

-Sail boats are designed to operate with a higher degree of heel (greater GM) than motor boats but the principles are exactly the same.
+Sail boats are designed to operate with a higher degree of heel (greater GM) than motor boats, but the principles are exactly the same.